benchristel/es6-functional-cookbook/README.md

 ## What is this, how you say, Functional Programming?

+Functional programming is a complex and diverse discipline, but at the risk of oversimplifying I'd say there are three key points that set it apart from other programming paradigms: **first-class functions**, **absence of side effects**, and **immutable data**.
+I'll talk about these in more detail below.

+## First-class Functions

 To qualify as "functional", a language must treat functions as first-class objects.
 That means that functions can be assigned to variables, passed to other functions as arguments, and returned from functions.

 Here's how that looks in JavaScript: